CartoDB/documentation/app/content/carto-user-manual/tutorials/analyzing-losangeles-airbnb-reviews.md

 We will also visualize where the *location* *score* variable influences the ‘Overall rating’ result the most.

-10. To save map results and continue working on a separate map, let's duplicate the map, disable the 3D view and rename the map copy to `2 GWR Model map`
+10. To save map results and continue working on a separate map, let's duplicate the map, disable the 3D view and rename the map copy to `Map 2 GWR Model map`

     ![Map duplicate](/img/cloud-native-workspace/tutorials/tutorial10_map_duplicate.png)